nabto/edge-device-webrtc/README.md

 set product ID, device ID, and SCT, and press `log in` to connect to the device.
 This will:

- * Make a WebRTC connection to the device with a datachannel only.
+ * Make a WebRTC connection to the device with a datachannel (labelled `coap`) only.
  * Use the datachannel to invoke CoAP `GET /webrtc/video/frontdoor-video`,
  * causing the device to add the video feed to the peer connection and initiating renegotiation.
  * The video feed is shown.

-Then press `Add Audio` which will:
+If you created the optional audio feeds, press `Add Audio` which will:
  * Use the datachannel to invoke CoAP `GET /webrtc/video/frontdoor-audio`,
  * causing the device to add the audio feed to the peer connection and initiating renegotiation.
  * While setting up the audio feed, the browser will create an audio feed from your default mic and add it to the peer connection, again, requiring renegotitaion.
  * The browser will play the audio feed from the device and the device will stream the audio feed from the browser to UDP.

+Press the `Get Image` button.
+This will:
+ * Create a new data channel labelled `stream-655`
+ * causing the device to create a virtual Nabto stream to stream port `655`
+ * When the stream is opened, the device will stream the `nabto.png` picture to the browser and close the stream.
+ * When the stream is closed, the browser will render the image.

  Checking the `offer to receive` checkbox before pressing `log in` will add the datachannel, and the video and audio transceivers to the peer connection in the browser before making the first offer.
 This is used to test how an Alexa feed will work.